ani171/CMOS-Circuit-Design-and-SPICE-Simulations-using-Sky130/README.md

 - During fabrication, process variations can introduce slight deviations in the physical dimensions of PMOS and NMOS devices from their intended W/L ratios.
 However, the CMOS inverter demonstrates strong robustness, as moderate sizing variations do not cause significant shifts in the switching threshold (Vm)
 - The transfer characteristic remains stable, and Vm typically does not deviate drastically unless there is a substantial imbalance in device strengths
 - When Wp = 2Wn, the rise and fall delays become approximately equal.
-This compensates for the lower hole mobility in PMOS compared to electron mobility in NMOS
+This compensates for the lower hole mobility in PMOS compared to the electron mobility in NMOS
 - Achieving equal rise and fall delays improves timing predictability, reduces duty-cycle distortion, and ensures balanced switching behavior
 - This balanced operation reflects the inherent symmetry of the CMOS inverter, making it a highly reliable and scalable digital building block

 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/5b3fd4cd-77c3-40b8-b0f0-6325ebe38cfa" /> <br/>

-- It is the typical charcterstics of clock inverters and buffers, where propagation delay symmetry (tphl = tplh) is a key design
+- It is the typical characteristics of clock inverters and buffers, where propagation delay symmetry (tphl = tplh) is a key design

 <img width="700" height="700" alt="image" src="https://github.com/user-attachments/assets/bb4ebd23-6953-4184-aa15-f931f323fec3" /> <br/>